opencv/opencv/doc/tutorials/calib3d/real_time_pose/real_time_pose.rst

 		return point2d;
 	}

-The above function then is used to compute all the 3D points of the object *Mesh* to show the pose of the object.
+The above function is used to compute all the 3D points of the object *Mesh* to show the pose of the object.

-**6. Use Linear Kalman Filter to reject bad poses**
+**6. Linear Kalman Filter for bad poses rejection**

-Is it common in computer vision or robotics fields that after applying detection or tracking techniques bad results are obtained due to some sensor errors.
-In order to avoid these bad detections in this tutorialis explained how to implement a Linear Kalman Filter after getting a good pose estimation.
-The definition of a good pose is arbitrary, so here we will define good pose as a detection with high number of inliers.
+Is it common in computer vision or robotics fields that after applying detection or tracking techniques, bad results are obtained due to some sensor errors.
+In order to avoid these bad detections in this tutorial is explained how to implement a Linear Kalman Filter.
+The Kalman Filter will be applied after detected a given number of inliers.

 You can find more information about what `Kalman Filter <http://en.wikipedia.org/wiki/Kalman_filter>`_ is.
 In this tutorial it's used the OpenCV implementation of the :video:`Kalman Filter <kalmanfilter>` based on `Linear Kalman Filter for position and orientation tracking <http://campar.in.tum.de/Chair/KalmanFilter>`_ to set the dynamics and measurement models.

-First, we have to define our state vector which will have 18 states: the positional data (x,y,z) with its first and second derivatives (velocity and acceleration), then rotation is added in form of three euler angles (roll, pitch, jaw) together with their first and second derivatives (angular velocity and acceleration)
+Firstly, we have to define our state vector which will have 18 states: the positional data (x,y,z) with its first and second derivatives (velocity and acceleration), then rotation is added in form of three euler angles (roll, pitch, jaw) together with their first and second derivatives (angular velocity and acceleration)

    .. math::

 	X = (x,y,z,\dot x,\dot y,\dot z,\ddot x,\ddot y,\ddot z,\psi,\theta,\phi,\dot \psi,\dot \theta,\dot \phi,\ddot \psi,\ddot \theta,\ddot \phi)^T

 Secondly, we have to define the number of measuremnts which will be 6: from :math:`R` and :math:`t` we can extract :math:`(x,y,z)` and :math:`(\psi,\theta,\phi)`.
-Thirdly, we have t define the number of control actions to apply to the system which in this case will be *zero*.
-Finally, we have to define the differential time between the measurements which in this case is :math:`1/T`, where *T* is the frame rate of the video.
+In addition, we have to define the number of control actions to apply to the system which in this case will be *zero*.
+Finally, we have to define the differential time between measurements which in this case is :math:`1/T`, where *T* is the frame rate of the video.

    .. code-block:: cpp